Caveatron/Caveatron/README.md

 The Caveatron is a unique compact, handheld, electronic device for mapping caves or other underground environments.
 It functions as a cave survey tool, recording conventional distance, azimuth and inclination measurements and can also go far beyond that with its integrated LIDAR to capture a full 3D scan of the cave interior.
 It greatly speeds up the cave survey process by recording station-to-station shots in just a few seconds and performs a station-to-station 3D scan traverse in less than a minute.
 The user can fully interact with the device and review data with the built-in touchscreen.
 A USB port provides access to the stored data from a PC or Mac and is also used to charge the integrated long-life battery pack.
 The station measurement file is compatible with Walls Cave Mapping Software and the LIDAR scan file can be quickly processed into a standard point cloud with custom-written software.
 The Caveatron is designed to be easily portable, lightweight, and low cost as well as water and dirt resistant and durable enough to survive regular use in a cave.

 ## Release Notes
+### Version 1.31
+CRITICAL NOTE!
+If you updated the Caveatron_Hardware library to v1.3, replace it with v1.31.
+If not, no change is required.

+Changes since version 1.30
+- Improvements to ensure data is written to SD card in the event of a system freeze.
+- Fixed bug that can potentially cause a system freeze when ending a scan with the SWEEP LIDAR (requires updating SWEEP library to 2019-03-02 version).
+- Changes to sequence of events when LIDAR scan ended to ensure log file is properly updated in the event of a system freeze.

 ### Version 1.30

 CRITICAL NOTES!